erajasekar/erajasekar.github.io/_drafts/2017-12-21-how-understanding-computer-scheduling-algorithms-can-help-us-productive.md

 #### Batch process similiar tasks

 If you find yourself doing a lot of context switching, you can also employ another idea from computer science:  [interrupt coalescing](https://en.wikipedia.org/wiki/Interrupt_coalescing).
-Computers this by waiting until some fixed interval and check everything, instead of context-switching to handle separate, uncoordinated interrupts from their various subcomponents.
+Computers do this by waiting until some fixed interval and check everything, instead of context-switching to handle separate, uncoordinated interrupts from their various subcomponents.

 For eg: If you have five credit card bills, for instance, don’t pay them as they arrive; take care of them all in one go when the fifth bill comes.